quicwg/base-drafts/draft-ietf-quic-transport.md

 negotiation is folded into the TLS transcript and thus provides the same integrity guarantees as ordinary TLS negotiation.
-An attacker can observe the client's transport parameters (as long as it knows the version-specific salt) but cannot observe the server's transport parameters as sent to the client and cannot influence parameter negotiation.
-(The attacker could make its own connection to the server and observe the transport parameters sent on that connection.)
+An attacker can observe the client's transport parameters (as long as it knows the version-specific salt) but cannot observe the server's transport parameters and cannot influence parameter negotiation.

 Connection IDs are unencrypted but integrity protected in all packets.

-This version of QUIC does not incorporate a complete or secure version negotiation mechanism;
+This version of QUIC does not incorporate a version negotiation mechanism;
 implementations of incompatible versions will simply fail to establish a connection.